ceejbot/toastmasters/08/talent.md

 ---

-# [fit] Guess what.
+# [fit] Here's the kicker.

+^ That freakishly large wingspan?
+Turns out you can modify your bone density by exercising a lot when you're an adolescent.
+Phelps has those arms partly because he was using them a ton when he was a teenager.

 ---

 # [fit] midichlorians
 # [fit] are myth.

-^ That freakishly large wingspan?
-Turns out you can modify your bone density by exercising a lot when you're an adolescent.
-Phelps has those arms partly because he was using them a ton when he was a teenager.

 ---